-After stumbling across an old article about pheromones in one of my internet blackouts (pretty sure I had started off looking for rose perfumes), I did some highly scientific research that consisted of me Googling “pheromone studies,” and came across this website called The Athena Institute, which was founded by someone named Dr. Winnifred Cutler.
+After stumbling across an old article about pheromones in one of my internet blackouts (pretty sure I had started off looking for rose perfumes), I did some highly scientific research that consisted of me googling “pheromone studies” and came across this website called The Athena Institute, which was founded Winnifred Cutler, PhD.
 After I got over the fact that the site didn't appear to have been updated since the early aughts (seriously, click on it—please), I realized I had stumbled on a pheromone gold mine.
-Turns out, the Stanford-educated Dr. Cutler was quite the trailblazer in female pheromone research, being one of the first discover the link between pheromones and what she calls “sexual attractiveness” (or, as we might rephrase in our modern age: “Does this person want to go home with me?”).
-Not only did she carry out a ton of research in the field, she actually created a chemical copy of the pheromones that “sexually attractive women in their late 20s and early 30s naturally emit” (their words, not mine).
+Turns out, the Stanford-educated Cutler has been quite the trailblazer in female pheromone research, being one of the first discover the link between pheromones and what she calls “sexual attractiveness” (or, as we might rephrase in our modern age: “Does this person want to go home with me?”).
+Not only has she carried out a ton of research in the field, but she actually created a chemical copy of the pheromones that “sexually attractive women in their late 20s and early 30s naturally emit” (their words, not mine).

-Determined not to give up, I decided to just apply the pheromone potion directly on my skin.
-Right afterwards, I heard a knock at my door—the prince arrives!
+Determined not to give up, I decided to just apply the Athena Pheromone potion directly on my skin.
+Right afterward, I heard a knock at my door—the prince arrives!
 I eagerly threw open the door, screamed “HI BRYN!” and stared at him with a crazed smile.
 He gave me a strange look, kissed me briefly on the cheek and said something about how he needed to pee, then brushed past me to beeline straight to my bathroom.
 I was crushed.
 A toilet was more appealing than me.
 The potion was a fraud.

 Later that evening, however, things changed.
 I’m lucky to be with someone who is always open with compliments and affection, but I swear that night he seemed especially appreciative.
 At one point, he gazed at me and—I kid you not—asked, “How are you so pretty?
 You’re like a model!” to which I may have laughed maniacally and screamed “IT’S THE POTION!
 THE POTION WORKED!”
 He gave me another strange look and went back to watching Last Week Tonight.

-I used the pheromone concoction for the rest of the week, and felt like a new woman each day I put it on.
+I used the pheromone concoction for the rest of the week and felt like a new woman each day I put it on.
 I openly chatted up everyone from my doorman to the parking attendant at my work, reveling in my newfound secret powers of “sexual attractiveness.”
 My boyfriend was ever attentive, doting, and affectionate, as always (perhaps the results would have been more dramatic if I had been dating someone who sucked).